justamanwho/JoJo-bot/README.md

 - Yaroo
 - THE WORLD!!!
 - Hayato
+- I see.
+- OI JOSUKE
+- RERO RERO RERO
+- WRYYYY
+- Your underwear is showing
+- How does It TASTE?
-- JoJo
+- Stares

-As well as every JoJo:
+As well as every single JoJo:
 - Jonathan Joestar (JoJo1)
 - Joseph Joestar (JoJo2)
 - Jotaro Kujo (JoJo3)